+ Profile + Job

 Interviews can be stressful.
 But you'll feel less overwhelmed if you prepare in advance.
 This list will share what you need to bring for your babysitting interview so that you can plan everything out well in advance.

-We also have a downloadable checklist at the end of this article to use as a handy reference.
+We also have a downloadable checklist (click to see below).

 What Kind of Things Should You Bring To A Babysitting Interview?